 You will need the standard Annapurna Conservation Area Permit (ACAP) along with the TIMS permit (Trekking Information Management System).
 However, the TIMS card isn’t yet mandatory as it was discontinued during and after COVID-19.
 But plans are on the way to reissue it in 2024, but it's not yet confirmed.

-Nevertheless, these two permits are essential to do this trek which are arranged in advance by us.
+Nevertheless, these two permits are essential for this trek, which we arranged in advance.
 The cost of these permits is around USD 40 or equivalent to NPR 5000.
 Solo trekking here, male or female, is also possible if you are an experienced backpacker.
 However, hiring a guide and porter takes the burden of navigating off your shoulders allowing you to enjoy the scenery more

 The Mardi Himal Trek Route: